 Fractional polynomials [18] are an extension of polynomials, that also include negative powers.
 FPs provide a global functional form.
 FPs model the effect of a covariate X as f(x;β)=k=1k=mβk×Xpk, where m is the degree of the fractional polynomial and the power is derived from a fixed set of powers pk∈S: {-2,-1,-0.5, 0=(log),0.5,1,2}.
 The Fractional selection procedure FSP algorithm (FSP) has been proposed [19] to explore the best fitting fractional polynomial.
 The fractional polynomials of a common degree m are tested using the deviance difference criterion, whilst fractional polynomials of different degree are compared using a χ2 test.
 When multiple data-sets are present Sauerbrei and Royston [7], have proposed 3 methods to evaluate the general functional form.

-Overall FP, where the FSP is applied in the pooled data, in order to find the best FP (stratified by data-set).
+Overall FP, where the FSP is applied in the pooled data (stratified by study), in order to find the best FP

 Study-wise FP2, the best FP2 is selected for each study